polito-se2-21-r03/se1-ezshop/Deliverables/IntegrationAPITestReport.md

 # Scenarios

-<If needed, define here additional scenarios for the application.
-Scenarios should be named
- referring the UC in the OfficialRequirements that they detail>

 *No additional scenarios added*

 # Coverage of Scenarios and FR

-<Report in the following table the coverage of  scenarios (from official requirements and from above) vs FR.
-Report also for each of the scenarios the (one or more) API JUnit tests that cover it. >

 | Scenario ID | Functional Requirements covered | JUnit  Test(s) |
 | ----------- | ------------------------------- | ----------- |